-This morning while I was mulling on how to rewrite a hub I just published but which was rejected, I noticed a pencil with an inscription: "Could you write a story about you?"
+This morning while I was mulling on how to write a hub, I noticed a pencil with an inscription: "Could you write a story about you?"

-I was told that when you want to write, you have to draw inspiration from your own experiences.
+I was told that if you want to write, you have to draw inspiration from your own life.
 So that's what I did - digging up into my psyche and taking bits and pieces of my life experiences.
-No matter how drab and how uneventful our life seems to be, there should be some bits of spices in it; how else could we be able to go through life?
+No matter how drab and how uneventful our life seems to be, there should be some bits of spices in it.
+How else could we be able to go through life?

 One of the few times that writing gave me a sense of success was at my Dutch classes.
 I was taking a Dutch course for adults for a year and one of our final requirements was to write an essay entirely in Dutch.
 I wrote an essay about my family while growing up.
 It was about us children accompanying and cheering for our father while he coached and played for his company softball team in various sports events.
 The grade A that I got for the essay, the fact that I did it entirely in a foreign language and the fact that my teacher was very enthusiastic about my work and let me read it in front of the class, made my day complete.